cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 | sort _time
 ```

 This query retrieves HTTP stream logs from the `botsv1` dataset between August 24–25, 2016 for traffic originating from source IP `192.168.250.100`, renames the `site` field to `domain_name`.
-Then outputs a table of timestamp, destination IP, and domain name, ensuring each domain appears only once and is sorted chronologically (old to latest).
+Then outputs a table of timestamp, destination IP, and domain name.
+Next,  I deduplicated the domains so that each domain appeared once, preserving the earliest observed occurrence before sorting chronologically.

 <img width="1502" height="492" alt="image" src="https://github.com/user-attachments/assets/54fe8f41-4ccf-4fe2-a7a4-d7f4ac4150d2" />